gernest/StatMachine/README.md

 Go library for analyzing football results.

 # Required Data #
-The library requires the following data for reach result:
+The library requires the following data for each result:
 - Goals scored.
 - Goals scored at half time.
 - Opponents goals scored.